DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 This method is a good place to set up any subscriptions.
 If you do that, don’t forget to unsubscribe in `componentWillUnmount()`.

 You **may call `setState()` immediately** in `componentDidMount()`.
 It will trigger an extra rendering, but it will happen before the browser updates the screen.
 This guarantees that even though the `render()` will be called twice in this case, the user won’t see the intermediate state.
 Use this pattern with caution because it often causes performance issues.
-In most cases, you should be able to assign the initial state in the `constructor()` instead.
+In most cases, you should be able to assign the initial state in the ` constructor()` instead.
 It can, however, be necessary for cases like modals and tooltips when you need to measure a DOM node before rendering something that depends on its size or position.

-***
+---

 #### `componentDidUpdate()`